lilyinstarlight/MCP/README.md

 Quit using Internet Explorer.

 ###The scripting API crashes!###
-Make sure you are using Python 3.
+Make sure it is running with Python 3.

 ###None of it works!###
-Make sure you installed the package with Python 3 and started the daemon.
+Make sure you installed the package with Python 3 and started the daemon properly.